-On top of that, it has a tubular shape that makes it look like mini eggplants visually.
+On top of that, it has a tubular shape that makes it look like mini types of eggplants visually.
 It has a particular harvesting time between the months of August to November.

 This grape type has no seeds and has a crunch when you bite into it.
 It also has a beautiful dimple which serves as its unique cosmetic feature.
 There are various ways of eating Moon Drops grapes, all of which feel like an aristocratic snack.